Institute of Chartered Accountants of Pakistan

 SMO 3: International Standards on Auditing

 ICAP keeps members informed on developments by the IAASB and disseminates pronouncements and exposure drafts to members via a quarterly audit bulletin and a technical update section in the monthly newsletter.
 An example of guidance on the new auditors’ reporting standard is available here.
 In addition, workshops have been organized for Small and Medium Practice professionals.
 ICAP also organizes continuing professional development activities, including seminars, round tables, and other conferences for members.
-ICAP participates in the international standard-setting process by responding to exposure drafts by the IAASB.
+Lastly, ICAP participates in the international standard-setting process by responding to exposure drafts by the IAASB.

 SMO 4: Code of Ethics for Professional Accountants

-Under the Chartered Accountants Ordinance of 1961, ICAP has direct responsibility for establishing ethical requirements for its members and has aligned the ICAP Code of Ethics with the 2014 IESBA Code of Ethics.
-ICAP reports that in some areas, its Code is more stringent.
+Under the Chartered Accountants Ordinance of 1961, ICAP has direct responsibility for establishing ethical requirements for its members and has adopted the 2018 International Code of Ethics.

-ICAP monitors updates and pronouncements by IESBA to disseminate to members via its technical bulletins, and to include in its initial professional development and continuing professional development program.
+ICAP monitors updates and pronouncements by IESBA to disseminate the information via its technical bulletins, and to include it in its initial professional development and continuing professional development program.
 ICAP held awareness sessions on NOCLAR and the 2018 Code throughout 2018 and 2019 to keep members updates on the changes.
-ICAP has also developed FAQs on ethics for members and in 2015, hosted various round table sessions on ethics around the country for its members.
+ICAP has also developed FAQs and guidance on ethics for members and regularly hosts various round table sessions on ethics around the country for its members.
 ICAP also participates in the international standard-setting process by responding to IESBA exposure drafts.

 SMO 5: International Public Sector Accounting Standards

-With no responsibility to adopt public sector accounting standards in Pakistan, ICAP’s Public Sector Committee is actively promoting the full adoption of IPSAS to the Accountant General and Auditor General’s Office by having discussions on strategies to move from cash-based IPSAS to accrual-based IPSAS.
+With no authority to adopt public sector accounting standards in Pakistan, ICAP’s Accounting Standards Board is actively promoting the full adoption of IPSAS to the Accountant General and Auditor General’s Office by having discussions on strategies to move from cash-based IPSAS to accrual-based IPSAS.
 ICAP is represented on the Auditor General’s Policy Board, where based on ICAP’s advocacy, significant decisions have been made to adopt the IPSAS such as the alignment of the Auditor General’s office Accounting Manuals with the IPSAS.

 In 2014, ICAP engaged in discussions with the Securities and Exchange Commission of Pakistan on the enforcement of “Public Sector Companies (Corporate Governance) Rules 2013”.
-The aim of this enforcement is to improve governance and the transparency of public sector companies in the country.
+The Rules are intended to improve governance and transparency of public sector companies in the country.
 ICAP reports that with the implementation of the rules in 2015, the institute has been organizing seminars on the Rules, and in addition, the institute has issued review report formats for public sector companies and has provided comments on FAQs developed to guide public sector companies.
 In 2018, ICAP’s Accounting Standards Board hosted a meeting with the Auditor General where the scope for implementation of accrual accounting in the public sector was discussed.
 The ASB Chairman also attended a Policy Board meeting where a presentation was given on gaps between existing accounting practices in the public sector in Pakistan and the benefits of accrual accounting.
 As a result, with funding from the World Bank, a project is ongoing to implement accrual accounting practices in the public sector in Pakistan.

 SMO 6: Investigation and Discipline

-Under the Chartered Accountants Ordinance of 1961, ICAP has direct responsibility for establishing an investigative and disciplinary (I&D) system for its members and students.
+Under the Chartered Accountants Ordinance of 1961, ICAP has direct responsibility for establishing an investigative and disciplinary (I&D) system for Chartered Accountants.
 The institute has established an I&D system for its members, and it reports that it periodically reviews its system to ensure the system is functioning effectively.
-ICAP conducted a review of its I&D system in 2016 and reports that its system fulfills a majority of the requirements of SMO 6, and that the institute is working to enhance the administrative processes of the system.
+ICAP conducted a review of its I&D system and reports that its system fulfills most of the requirements of SMO 6, and that the institute is working to enhance the administrative processes of the system.

 SMO 7: International Financial Reporting Standards

-ICAP participates in the international standard-setting process by responding to exposure drafts and discussion papers by the IASB.
-ICAP has plans in place to create awareness activities through its continuing professional development program and round tables, and seminars for Small and Medium Practice entities.
+ICAP participates in the international standard-setting process by responding to exposure drafts and discussion papers issued by the IASB.
+ICAP is raising awareness through its continuing professional development program and round tables, and seminars for Small and Medium Practice entities.
 To promote the implementation of IFRS, ICAP updates members on developments by the IASB via technical bulletins and the ICAP website.
-ICAP has also delegated its Quality Assurance Board to monitor compliance of the application of the standards by companies in Pakistan.
+ICAP has also tasked its Quality Assurance Board to monitor compliance of the application of the standards by companies in Pakistan.